hwmike1617/Binary-Classification-of-Reddit-Posts/README.md

 The pandemic has had a significant impact on Gyms and Yoga studios, leading to decreased revenue and increased competition from virtual classes.
 The rising inflation costs also affect the sustainability of the Gyms and Yoga Studios

 As these businesses begin to recover with the loosening of the Covid restrictions, the owners of Gyms and Yogo Studios need to innovate their marketing efforts to attract new and old members, and social media advertising is a promising avenue.

-However, it can be challenging to send the correct marketing ads to the appropriate audience without accurate classification of gym and yoga-related posts on social media platforms such as Reddit.
+However, the problem is that it can be challenging to send the correct marketing ads to the appropriate audience without accurate classification of gym and yoga-related posts on social media platforms such as Reddit.

-We need to find good classification methods that accurately distinguish these posts, and send correct targeted ads to the appropriate audience.
+Hence, we need to find good classification methods that accurately distinguish these posts, and send correct targeted ads to the appropriate audience.

 ## Overview